-Verandahs are an essential element of traditional Australian houses and occur widely in the conservation areas.
-They are an important design element, are functional for cooling and providing shaded outdoor living spaces.
+Verandahs are an essential element of traditional Australian houses and occur widely in the heritage conservation areas.
+They are an important design element and are functional for cooling and providing shaded outdoor living spaces.

-- Include verandahs into the design of new development; - Use a simple skillion style as it integrates well with new buildings. - Conserve verandahs with original timber detailing. - Open up enclosed verandahs where possible and re-instate missing details.
+- Include verandahs into the design of new development. - Use a simple skillion style as it integrates well with new buildings. - Conserve verandahs with original timber detailing. - Open up enclosed verandahs where possible and re-instate missing details.

-• Introduce bullnose style, lace ironwork, decorative fretwork or federation brackets to posts on modern buildings, as it lacks historic context.
+Bullnose style, lace ironwork, decorative fretwork or federation brackets to posts on modern buildings, as it lacks historic context.
 These features may be re-instated to a historic building, where it can be shown that they previously existed.

-Bullnose verandah with traditional hipped roof to main dwelling.
+Bullnose verandah with traditional hipped roof to Example of an early enclosed verandah main dwelling.

 The balustrade may be a later addition.